Hamburger

 Virtual Collection Center

-Sales and Use Tax
+Sales Use and Tax

-The sale of taxable items and services in Puerto Rico is subject to an 11.5 percent sales and use tax (SUT).
-In addition, since October 2015, most transactions between merchants (business-to-business transactions) ceased to be tax exempt and became subject to a 4 percent SUT.
-Moreover, there is a 10.5 percent use tax upon importation of taxable items in Puerto Rico, payable by the importer of record.
-Effective August 1, 2017, merchants that import tangible property into Puerto Rico are required to report and remit the 1 percent municipal SUT to the Puerto Rico Treasury Department.
-No additional import declaration will be required for purposes of the municipal SUT.
+The sale of taxable items and services in Puerto Rico are generally subject to an 11.5 percent SUT.
+In addition, most transactions between merchants (business-to-business transactions) are subject to a 4 percent SUT.
+Moreover, there is a 11.5 percent use tax upon importation of taxable items in Puerto Rico, payable by the importer of record.

-There are certain transactions which continue to be exempt from sales and use tax, the most common being sales to Puerto Rico government entities.
+There are certain transactions which continue to be exempt from the SUT, the most common being sales to Puerto Rico government entities.
 However, all exempt transactions must be documented by a Certificate of Exempt Purchases, which is a form filled out by the seller and the purchaser of the taxable items, identifying the applicable exemption.

 Waiver Certificate for Entities Rendering Services

-Generally, payments made in the conduct of a trade or business or for the production of income in excess of USD 500 to another person (natural or judicial) for services performed within Puerto Rico are subject to a 10 percent withholding tax payable to the Puerto Rico Treasury Department, unless the service provider potentially subject to the withholding has a waiver in place.
-As a general rule, legal entities that have been in operation for less than 3 years may obtain a waiver from this withholding.
+Generally, payments made in the conduct of a trade or business or for the production of income in excess of USD500 to another person (natural or judicial) for services performed within Puerto Rico are subject to a 10 percent withholding tax payable to the Puerto Rico Treasury Department, unless the service provider potentially subject to the withholding has a waiver in place.
+As a general rule, legal entities that have been in operation for less than 3 years may generally obtain a waiver from this withholding.
 The waiver is obtained through SURI and is generally issued immediately.

 Municipal License Tax